rroohhh/moonboard-rs/README.md

 Dissatisfaction with the existing app spawned this reverse engineering effort, that will hopefully help building a better app and better tools for using the MoonBoard.

-This is still very much WIP and only basic problem (update) download is implemented.
+This is still very much WIP and only a subset of the API is implemented.
+Currently supported:
+- problem database download
+- problem update download
+- user search
+- repeats download
+- comments download

 Above the raw API layer a more ergonomic API that allows for fast queries and automatic syncing is planned.